animeshrick/animeshrick/README.md

 - 📌 My second application available in playstore is 'Choice Foundation'
 - 📲 It is an Informative Application {https://play.google.com/store/apps/details?id=com.foundation_choice&hl=en}]
 - 🌱 I’m currently learning how to live a life.
+-
+Experienced Flutter developer with a passion for building beautiful, fast, and responsive applications.
+Skilled in designing and developing user-friendly interfaces, API integrations, and third-party libraries.
+Proven track record of delivering high-quality applications on Android and iOS platforms.
+Adept at collaborating with clients to understand their needs and exceed their expectations.
+Let's discuss how I can help you achieve your goals!